alrokayan/renaming-ZHA-devices-after-migration-using-Node-RED/README.md

 Step Five: From the top right corner (let's call it the side menu), click -> import

-Step Six: Then copy and past the content of the file: *grouping.json*
+Step Six: Then copy and past the content of *grouping.json*

 # Adding prefix to ZHA devices after migration